The world of steak is a beautiful and delicious mess, especially when it comes to steak cuts.

 Are you cut up on steak cuts?
 It can be confusing.
 There are a number of steak cuts and they vary in taste, texture and even name (the British Sirloin is an American strip steak, while the American sirloin is British rump steak).

 This article tidies things up.
-You can click on the interactable cow or scroll through this article to get an explanation of each cut of steak as well as variations in the name.
-If you’re reading this on a mobile device then our interactable cow works best on landscape mode.
+You can click on the different parts of the cow below or scroll through this article to get an explanation of each cut of steak as well as variations in the name.
+If you’re reading this on a mobile device then our cow works best on landscape mode.

 The following steaks cuts are the most popular cuts.
 You’ll see these in supermarkets or restaurants.